Aaron Gibson: Buffalo Bills

-Austin Wranglers (AFL)
+Austin Wranglers

 On January 24, 2007, he was signed by the Austin Wranglers of the Arena Football League.
 On April 4, he was placed on the injured reserve list.
 On May 5, he was activated.
 He played in eleven games and had 3 tackles for the season.

+Utah Blaze

-On July 30, he was traded along with defensive lineman Rob Schroeder to the Utah Blaze in exchange for past considerations.
+On July 30, 2007, Gibson was traded along with defensive lineman Rob Schroeder to the Utah Blaze in exchange for past considerations.

-Utah Blaze (AFL)
+Dallas Desperados

 On October 12, 2007, he was traded to the Dallas Desperados in exchange for offensive lineman Devin Wyman and future considerations.

-Dallas Desperados (AFL)

-On February 22, 2008, he was released by the Dallas Desperados of the Arena Football League, owned by Jerry Jones, who also owned the Dallas Cowboys, where Gibson had previously played.
+On February 22, 2008, Gibson was released by the Desperados, owned by Jerry Jones, who also owned the Dallas Cowboys, where Gibson had previously played.

-Cleveland Gladiators (AFL)
+Cleveland Gladiators

-On March 13, 2008, he was signed by the Cleveland Gladiators of the Arena Football League.
+On March 13, 2008, he was signed by the Cleveland Gladiators of the AFL.
 On May 22, he was placed on the injured reserve list.

-Bossier-Shreveport Battle Wings (AFL)
+Bossier-Shreveport Battle Wings

-On March 22, 2010, he was assigned to the Bossier-Shreveport Battle Wings.
+On March 22, 2010, he was assigned to the Bossier-Shreveport Battle Wings of the AFL.
 On August 9, he was suspended by the team.
 He was not re-signed after the season.